atishay/atishay.github.io/_posts/2017-08-24-Deep-Learning-Part-5.md

 Well that is why we found the formal method with calculus.
 There is a chain rule in calculus that makes this very simple as we multiply gradients until we get to the right weights to update.

 #### Shall we make it deeeeeeeeeeeep
 Mostly deeper networks do produce better results.
 But there is a limit.
 You can see this in organizations from our analogy too.
 The longer the management hierarchy, the more is the signal loss from the lower down to the higher ups.
 In a neural network during the back propagation steps, each time we go a layer deep we have to multiply with the weights of the next layer.
 After a few hundred layers the product of these weights make the updates so small that the initial few layers live on with their starting random weights for a long time.
+This is one form of the so called **Vanishing GRadient** problem.
 The data requirement increases with the depth of the network.
 If we really want it deep, it gets a lot more hungry.
 That is why the state of the art networks take weeks to finish training on the fastest GPUs and need huge data sets.
 There is one more reason attached to the same thing.
 The number of parameters in A & b as they increase, well the model has a lot of leeway and after some time, it actually gets enough parameters to fit the entire data set in the if this image then this kind of a equation.
 Then we have the same old over fitting problem.
 So going deep is good, until some depth.

 #### Lets see some code
 Well, the beauty of the libraries that we use is that, going deep is fairly easy if we do the basic thing.
 The only code change that `keras` really minimal.